-The ISO9001 quality management standard is by far the most popular of the management system standards produced by ISO, with around a million organizations certified to it worldwide.
+The ISO9001 Quality Management Standard is by far the most popular of the management system standards produced by ISO, with around a million organizations certified to it worldwide.
 It provides an assurance both to the organization itself and to its customers and regulators that quality is at front and centre of the way things are done and that continual improvement is at work.
 In this blog we look at the requirements of ISO9001 and summarise what must be done to become certified to this well-regarded standard.

-> Since its last update in 2015, ISO9001 has followed what is known as the “Annex SL” structure of management system standards.
-This is a common definition of headings and wording that must be used across all standards that have a management system at their heart, such as ISO14001 (environmental management), ISO27001 (information security) and ISO45001 (occupational health and safety).
+Annex SL is a common definition of headings and wording that must be used across all standards that have a management system at their heart, such as ISO14001 (environmental management), ISO27001 (information security) and ISO45001 (occupational health and safety).
 This structure dictates that the requirements of the standard (the things that must be complied with if certification is to be achieved) are contained under the following major headings:

-> In order to understand the requirements of ISO9001 let’s take a look at each of these clauses of the standard in turn.
+In order to understand the requirements of ISO9001 let’s take a look at each of these clauses of the standard in turn.

 This clause is about understanding as much as possible about the organization itself and the environment in which it operates.
 The key point about the QMS is that it should be appropriate and relevant to the specifics of the business it relates to.
 To ensure this, the people implementing and running the QMS must be able to answer questions about what the organization does, where, how and who for (plus many others).
 Within this clause, ISO9001 requires that four items are defined.

 First, the external and internal issues that affect the success of its objectives; for example, an external issue might be the economic outlook and an internal issue might be employee relations.

 Second, the interested parties of the quality management system (QMS) and how they interact with it.